Live Chat Now

 Accounting Specialization Job Types

-Within the accounting field there are several different careers that you might consider.
-Here are five areas of focus that someone pursuing a business degree with an accounting specialization may be interested in:
+Within the field of accounting, there are several careers you might consider.
+Here are 5 areas of focus that someone pursuing a business degree with an Accounting Specialization may be interested in:

 • Public Accountant

 Public accountants have a wide range of responsibilities and are capable of working in several different capacities.
-They are the generalists of the accounting profession, and can work on everything from tax documents to financial records.
+Professionals in public accounting are the generalists of the accounting profession, working with large and small businesses and individuals on everything from tax documents to financial records.
+They often pursue certification and licensure as Certified Public Accountants (CPAs).3

 • Government Accountant

-Government accountants work at all levels of government, and may manage budgets, expenses and ensure that records are being properly maintained.
+Government accountants work at all levels of government, managing budgets and expenses and ensuring that records are being properly maintained.
 They may also be involved in auditing companies and individuals to ensure that they are compliant with tax laws.

 • Management Accountant

 Management accountants use financial records in order to help guide the decisions of a company.
-They tend to work in a more analytical role than other types of accountants, who typically play a role in the keeping of financial records.
+They tend to work in a more analytical role than other types of accountants who typically focus on financial record keeping.

 • External Auditor